 Outstanding, you did real good.

-Also digging that re-creation of Paul@fort's iconic ram pack-out pic
+Also digging that re-creation (intentional or not) of Paul@fort's iconic ram pack-out pic

 Way to stick with it and come out on top!
 Congrats!

 Incredible story!
 Congrats and way to persevere!

 Thanks for sharing and Congrats!